47degrees/org/README.md

  + `:twitter` contains your organization's Twitter handle (without the @)
  + `:facebook` contains your organization's Facebook handle
 - `:languages` is the set with the languages you are interested in filtering by
-- `:included-projects` is a set with the project names you want to be present in the website
+- `:included-projects` is the set with the projects you are interested in having on the site
+- `:project-logos` is a map from project names to the URL where their logo can be found, libraries without logos will show a placeholder
 - `:token` is a string containing the GitHub token required to use the GitHub API
 - `:style` is a map with style configuration
  + `:primary-color` sets the primary color of the webpage